estineali/J-Mort/README.md

-# Planck
+# John and Jane Mort
-Discord therapissed chatbot
+Sentients